DevoLearn/C_elegans_DevoLearn/README.md

 Web App to support the _C. elegans_ part of the Devolearn library

 ## What is it?
-This is a web app implementation of _C.elegan_ part of the Devolearn library.
+This is a web app implementation of _C.elegans_ part of the Devolearn library.
 For the researchers out there who are not very familiar with programing but are in need to use Machine lerning and Neural networks to accelerate their research can use this tool.

-It is a highly interactive and user friendly tool to get quick results, with all the information of _C.elegan_ Embrogenesis process.
+It is a highly interactive and user friendly tool to get quick results, with all the information of _C.elegans_ Embrogenesis process.

 ## Repository Tree